Major Grom: Plague Doctor: Cultural influence, popularity, and box office

 After Roskomnadzor, Russia's media oversight agency, blocked the Telegram messaging service nationwide in 2018, Pavel Durov organized a flash mob, urging protesters to release paper airplanes on the streets on 22 April 2018 at 19:00.
 A very similar flash mob, including a mass release of paper airplanes, was organized in the first Major Grom teaser by the Plague Doctor, whose character in the comic is loosely based on Durov.

 Before the premiere, the website Byulleten Kinoprokatchika predicted that first-weekend box office receipts would amount to 200 million rubles.
 However, the film received half the box office and earned only 105 million in the first weekend.
 In the second weekend, about 66 million rubles were collected, and the total amount reached, taking into account the day of the premiere, rose to 222 million.
 The media suggested that the film could hardly recoup the announced budget of 640 million rubles by the end of its run.
 As a result, box office receipts amounted to only 317 million rubles in Russia and about 11 million in the CIS.

 To support Major Grom by word of mouth, Bubble comics fans organized a series of flash mobs on social media to draw attention to the film.
 Some fans bought up all the seats in cinemas to increase ticket sales, and an unknown person even rented a billboard on New Arbat Avenue, in the center of Moscow, where Major Grom fan tweets were shown.

 Nevertheless, despite low box office returns, the film gained popularity on streaming services: in May, it topped views on Kinopoisk HD, second only to Zack Snyder's Justice League.
 On Netflix, the film reached the top in a day, an extremely rare outcome for Russian cinema on this platform.
 By 8 July, the film entered the top ten on Netflix in 64 countries around the world, and took first place in fourteen countries.
+In the United States, the film reached second place on the Netflix movie charts, holding that position for five consecutive days in early July 2021.

+Related films

+After the film's international success, a series of related productions followed, starting with Grom: Boyhood (2023), serving as the prequel to Major Grom: Plague Doctor.
+A sequel, Major Grom: The Game, was premiered on 23 May 2024.